arodrigoca/DASYA/go/src/fxlex/README.txt

-To test the lexer, it can by:
+To test the lexer, it can be done by:

 1-Run all tests, incluiding the one using a file: